NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 All logic for installing dependencies of a repository is maintained in the ``.github/actions/get_dependencies/get_dependencies.sh`` script.
 This script takes a list of dependencies to install and installs them.
 The GitHub workflows should get their dependencies by calling this script.
-This script is encapuslated by the composite action ``get_dependencies`` which resides in the ``.github/actions/get_dependencies/action.yml`` directory of ``.github`` repo.
-Any workflow can call this composite action as a step like following with a list of dependencies to install those dependencies.
+This script is encapsulated by the composite action ``get_dependencies`` which resides in the ``.github/actions/get_dependencies/action.yml`` directory of ``.github`` repo.
+Any workflow can call this composite action as a step like the following with a list of dependencies to install those dependencies.

 .. code-block:: yml